-For the years ended December 31, 2017 and 2016, base management fees were \$19,327 thousand and \$12,359 thousand, respectively (net of waiver of \$5,927 thousand and \$6,180 thousand, respectively), incentive fees related to pre-incentive fee net investment income were \$21,084 thousand and \$14,905 thousand, respectively, and there were no incentive fees related to realized capital gains.
-For the years ended December 31, 2017 and 2016, there were no accrued capital gains incentive fees based upon the cumulative net realized and unrealized appreciation (depreciation).
-The accrual for any capital gains incentive fee under U.S. GAAP in a given period may result in an additional expense if such cumulative amount is greater than in the prior period or a reduction of previously recorded expense if such cumulative amount is less than in the prior period.
+For the year ended December 31, 2019, base management fees were \$31,316,000, incentive fees related to pre-incentive fee net investment income were \$22,872,000, and there were no incentive fees related to realized capital gains.
+For the year ended December 31, 2019, there were no accrued capital gains incentive fees based upon the cumulative net realized and unrealized appreciation (depreciation).
+The accrual for any capital gains incentive fee under accounting principles generally accepted in the United States ("U.S. GAAP") in a given period may result in an additional expense if such cumulative amount is greater than in the prior period or a reduction of previously recorded expense if such cumulative amount is less than in the prior period.
 If such cumulative amount is negative, then there is no accrual.

-As of December 31, 2017 and 2016, \$13,098 thousand and \$8,157 thousand, respectively, was included in base management and incentive fees payable in the accompanying Consolidated Statements of Assets and Liabilities included in the Annual Report.
+As of December 31, 2019, \$13,236,000 was included in base management and incentive fees payable in the Consolidated Statements of Assets and Liabilities included in the Annual Report.